How To Apply

 At the Duke-UNC Rotary Peace Center, Rotary Peace Fellows are supported for the 21-month duration of the academic program.
 The fellowship includes funding for tuition and other university fees, a monthly stipend for room and board, a contingency fund, funding for conferences and research, summer internship support, and transportation between the fellow’s home and study destination at the start and end of the fellowship period.

-The Rotary Peace Fellowship application is now closed.
-It will open again on 1 February 2021.
+The Rotary Peace Fellowship application is open until 15 May 2021.

 Eligibility Criteria at the Duke-UNC Rotary Peace Center